M00nDrag0n/RomanNumerals/README.md

 List of Specs

+UI that converts numbers 1-9 into Is.

-The program breaks numbers down into 1's Input: 2 Output: II
+The program breaks larger numbers down into I's Input: 12 Output: IIIIIIIIIIII

 The program recognizes numbers which are spelled out and converts them into Roman Numerals.
 Input: Three Output: III